 Discovering new possibilities

-The first step in considering a career change is to think carefully about what really drives you.
+Whether you’re embarking on your first career out of school or looking to make a career change, the first step is to think carefully about what really drives you.
 You might find it hard to get past thinking about “what pays the most” or “what is most secure,” especially in today’s economy.
-However, it’s important to first discover your primary interests and passions.
+But the truth is most employees rank job satisfaction above salary in ensuring they feel happy at work.
+So, unless you’re in a situation where you have to take the first available job to make ends meet, it’s important to focus on your primary interests and passions.
 This can open doors to careers that you might not have considered.
 Once you have that foundation, you can start fine tuning your search for the right career.
 You may be surprised at how you can fit your passions into a new career.

 Exploring your career opportunities